The American Prosecutor Made The Death Penalty A Rigged And Barbaric Game

 To Brown, extermination wasn’t a big enough deal not to take the state’s attorneys at their word.

-“And no wonder,” Attorney Doyle, Susan H. Salomon and Barry J. Fisher wrote in their Reply brief.
+“And no wonder,” Attorneys Doyle, Susan H. Salomon and Barry J. Fisher wrote in their Reply brief.
 “Better to invoke a deep, presumptive, and usually well-founded respect for New York’s prosecutors than to examine just how often the death penalty, under the 1995 statute, has displaced their sound judgment.”

 The attorney trio spent the next 40 pages of their 254 page brief demonstrating how district attorneys say a lot that ain’t so.
 They dissected the fourteen capital prosecutions that had commenced in New York between the death penalty’s return in 1995 to its demise at jurists’ hands in 2004.
+In each of the 14 cases, prosecutors violated laws and ethical norms to secure a win.

 In one case, a prosecutor tried to turn the mitigating factor of a lack of a criminal record into an aggravating one, telling jurors: “in fact that the opposite is true.
 If the defendant had been convicted of crimes in the past, perhaps we can see some sort of explanation for the premeditated killing of [his victims].”